 - A better reputation, which can boost sales and help you to attract and retain top talent.

-So obviously you want your business to have a “good” organisational culture.
-Unfortunately, the culture is one of the hardest things to change for any organisation.
+So obviously you want your business to have a “good” organizational culture.
+Unfortunately, culture is one of the hardest things to change for any organization.

-Do you recognise your organisation in any of the following types of culture?
+Do you recognize your organization in any of the following types of culture?

 An environment built on mutual trust and support.
 A collaborative workplace in which teamwork is encouraged and everyone works to support one another.
 Managers are good listeners who make a point of truly understanding and valuing every single member of the team.

-The flipside of the culture of caring?
+The flip side of the culture of caring?
 This is an atmosphere in which every employee is pitted against every other employee.
-Strength and decisiveness are valued, and all leaders are confident, charismatic, and adept at providing clear and decisive direction.
+Strength and decisiveness are valued, and all leaders are confident, charismatic, and adept at providing a clear and decisive direction.

 Think of this as a less extreme version of the culture of authority.
-Importance is placed on structure and hierarchy.
+The importance is placed on structure and hierarchy.
 All risks are calculated, and all outcomes are carefully considered before any action is taken.